Vrani

-Vrani (Alsóvarány) is a commune in Caraș-Severin County, western Romania with a population of 1,070 people.
+Vrani (Alsóvarány) is a commune in Caraș-Severin County, western Romania with a population of 1,007 people as of 2021.
 It is composed of three villages: Ciortea (Csorda), Iertof (Hévér), and Vrani.

 The commune is located in the southwestern part of the county, on the border with Serbia.
 It lies on the banks of the Caraș River and its left tributary, the Ciclova, at a distance of 20 km from the town of Oravița and 60 km from the county seat, Reșița.

+Demographics

+According to the 2021 census, Vrani had a population of 1,007 and the population density was 22/km².